la2050/archive/_projects/2015/freeway-farm-green-infrastructure-pilot-project.md

   & medicinal herbs.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F24023%252Fdisplay%252FLA2050_Freeway_Growth.jpg=c570x385
-'In one to three sentences, please describe your proposal.': >- The majority of California farms are located far removed from the predominate consumers - the urban dwelling general public.
-This project proposes to transform an iconic facet of life in Los Angeles by utilise the peri-freeway spaces.
-These spaces, that are normatively occupied by shrubs and ice plants, would be replaced with micro-climate appropriate edible fruit/vegetable crops & medicinal herbs.
 Where will you be working?:
   - County of Los Angeles
 How do you plan to use these resources to make change?: